model-checking/kani/docs/src/rustc-hacks.md

 # Enable RUSTC logs

-In order to enable logs, you can just define RUSTC_LOG variable, as documented here: <https://rustc-dev-guide.rust-lang.org/tracing.html>.
+In order to enable logs, you can just define the `RUSTC_LOG` variable, as documented here: <https://rustc-dev-guide.rust-lang.org/tracing.html>.

 Note that depending on the level of logs you would like to enable, you will need to build your own version of `rustc` as described above.